auroraanna/annaaurora.eu/content/blog/Nuclear power No thanks - Completely irrational.md

 tags = ["nuclear-power", "energy", "power", "renewables"] categories = ["politics"]
 +++
+{% update(date="2022-11-09T20:16:08+01:00") %}
+I wrote this for a school assignment in english class.
+We were supposed to argue for something and destroy all arguments against it so this post has a pretty strong opinion.
+I've changed my mind a bit since then.
+I still think that nuclear fission power is pretty cool and safe but it just takes really long to build nuclear reactors, the price for it's electricity is higher than renewables and some countries would entirely depend on other countries for the fuel, which is something you don't want.
+Germany shutting down nuclear reactors for coal plants is stupid though.
+We should focus on renewables and all kinds of electricity storage for the power transition away from fossil fuels.
+{% end %}

 2011 in Fukushima, Japan: The nuclear reactor explodes.
 Short after Germany decides to phase out nuclear reactors in their territory over the next years because of growing safety concerns from the general